Sokushinbutsu

 (即身仏, Sokushinbutsu) is a type of Buddhist mummy.
-In Japan the term refers to the practice of Buddhist monks observing asceticism to the point of death and entering mummification while alive.
+In Japan the term refers to the practice of Buddhist monks observing asceticism to the point of death and entering mummification while still alive.
 Although mummified monks are seen in a number of Buddhist countries, especially in Southeast Asia where monks are mummified after dying of natural causes, it is believed that it is only in Japan where monks have induced their own deaths by starvation.

-There is a common suggestion that Shingon school founder Kukai brought this practice from Tang China as part of secret tantric practices he learned.
-During the 20th century, Japanese scholars found very little evidence of self-starvation of sokushinbutsu.
+There is a common suggestion that Shingon school founder Kūkai brought this practice to Japan from Tang dynasty China as part of secret tantric practices he learned.
+During the 20th century, Japanese scholars found very little evidence of live burial or dochū nyūjō.
 They rather concluded that mummification took place after the demise of the monk practising this kind of asceticism, as seen in Southeast Asian lands.

 Origin

 There is at least one "self-mummified" 550-year-old corpse in existence: that of a Buddhist monk named Sangha Tenzin in a northern Himalayan region of India, visible in a temple in Gue village, Spiti, Himachal Pradesh.
-This mummy was rediscovered in 1975 when the old stupa preserving it collapsed and it is estimated to be from about the 14th century.
-The monk was likely a Tibetan dzogpa-chenpo practitioner and similar mummies have been found in Tibet and East Asia.
-The preservation of the mummy for at least five centuries was possible due to the aridity of the area and cold weather.
+This mummy was rediscovered in 1975 when the old stupa preserving it collapsed, and it is estimated to be from about the 14th century.
+The monk was likely a Tibetan dzogpa-chenpo practitioner.
+Similar mummies have been found in Tibet and East Asia.
+The cold weather and aridity of the area facilitated the preservation of the mummy for at least five centuries.

 According to Paul Williams, the sokushinbutsu ascetic practices of Shugendō were likely inspired by Kūkai, the founder of Shingon Buddhism, who ended his life by reducing and then stopping intake of food and water, while continuing to meditate and chant Buddhist mantras.
 Ascetic self-mummification practices are also recorded in China and associated with the Chan tradition there.
 Alternate ascetic practices similar to sokushinbutsu are also known, such as public self-immolation practice in China.
 This was considered as evidence of a renunciant bodhisattva.

 Japan

-A mountain-dwelling religion called Shugendō emerged in Japan as a syncretism between Vajrayana Buddhism, Shinto and Taoism in the 7th century, which stressed ascetic practices.
+In the 7th century, a mountain-worshipping religion called Shugendō emerged in Japan as a syncretism between Vajrayana Buddhism, Shinto and Taoism, which stressed ascetic practices.
 One of these practices was sokushinbutsu (or sokushin jobutsu), connoting mountain austerities in order to attain Enlightenment in a single lifetime.
 This practice was perfected over a period of time, particularly in the Three Mountains of Dewa region of Japan, that is the Haguro, Gassan and Yudono mountains.
 These mountains remain sacred in the Shugendō tradition to this day, and ascetic austerities continue to be performed in the valleys and mountain range in this area.